-As Fig.~\ref{fig: hysteresis} shows, when decreasing $\lambda$ or $a$, at some point the turbulence branch meets the square lattice branch in a continuous transition.
-Along the way, the turbulent dynamics increasingly slows down and spatial vortex ordering becomes more and more regular until the patterns settle into a stationary lattice.
-The details of this transition are not yet fully explored and deserve a more detailed analysis in the future.
-Since the merging of the turbulent branch into the vortex lattice branch is not connected with a crossing of an eigenvalue of the spectra obtained in the respective linear stability analysis above, we hypothesize that the transition here is most likely connected to a statistical phase transition analogous to classical turbulence systems like pipe flow \cite{avila2023transition}.
-Alternatively, a long-living spatiotemporally chaotic transient \cite{tel2008chaotic} is possible, but can be largely ruled out due to the fact that the hysteresis region is reproduced in simulations with random initial conditions as mentioned above.
-Further detailed numerical studies will be necessary to give a complete characterization of the transition at the end of the hysteretic branch at low activity.
+Since the transition from turbulence to stationary lattice is not associated with a crossing of an eigenvalue of the spectra obtained in the respective linear stability analysis above, we hypothesize that there might be a connection to a statistical phase transition analogous to classical turbulence systems like pipe flow~\cite{avila2023transition}.
+Alternatively, a long-living spatiotemporally chaotic transient~\cite{tel2008chaotic} is possible, but can be largely ruled out due to the fact that the hysteresis region is reproduced in simulations with random initial conditions as mentioned above.
+This conclusion is further corroborated by long-running numerical simulations, which are presented in Appendix~\ref{app: numerical methods} and show no sign of transient behavior.
+Comparing Fig.~\ref{fig: hysteresis}(a) and (b), we observe that the jump in $v_\mathrm{rms}$ at the lower end of the hysteresis region decreases from $\Delta v_\mathrm{rms} \approx 0.04$ at $a^\star = 0.5$ and $\lambda^\star \approx 1.48$ to $\Delta v_\mathrm{rms} \approx 0.02$ at $a^\star \approx 0.13$ and $\lambda^\star = 2.1$.
+Additional simulations used to determine the hysteresis region shown in Fig.~\ref{fig: state diagram} confirm the observation that the jump diminishes when moving to the left of the state diagram (decreasing $a$ and increasing $\lambda$) and might even vanish altogether.
+More detailed numerical studies will be necessary to give a complete characterization of the transition at the end of the hysteretic branch at low activity.